-New York City's zoning laws affect the installation of solar panels.
-The "Zone Green Text Amendment" passed in 2012 provided greater flexibility for solar installations, allowing them to exceed maximum allowed building height in certain cases.
-Despite these changes, zoning will still need to be considered for any installation.
+Local planning and zoning laws affect the installation of solar panels.
 For example, a Landmark building or a building in a Historic District will be subject to specific requirements that may increase costs and restrict where on the roof the panels can be installed.
+Check with your local municipality or ask your contractor to see how zoning might affect your building's ability to go solar.

-Find your building's zoning by using the City's Zola zoning and land use map.
+• If you live in NYC, you can find your building's zoning by using the City's Zola zoning and land use map.